Shedding light on the prejudices of Hungarians by a campaign film – VIDEO

 if they were ahead of a heart transplantation, would they opt for the Gypsy donor or the brown-eyed, fair-haired man from whom it is only later revealed that is homosexual.

-From the answers of the participants, their prejudices towards the different groups of people are more or less revealed but after getting to know better them, they find themselves face-to-face with the harsh reality and their own unknown prejudices.
+From the answers of the participants, their prejudices towards the different groups of people are more or less revealed but after getting to know them better, they find themselves face-to-face with the harsh reality and their own unknown prejudices.

 Here, you can find the video about the experiment.
 You can also click on the subtitles at the bottom.